-If I had told you this time last year that we’d be in the midst of a global pandemic, with our borders closed, footballers playing in front of empty stadiums and the AFL Grand Final would be played at night in Queensland and Melbourne would be in lockdown for 3 months, there’s not a chance you would have believed me.
+If I had told you this time last year that we’d be in the midst of a global pandemic, with our borders closed, footballers playing in front of empty stadium, the AFL Grand Final was played at night in Queensland and Melbourne would be in lockdown for 3 months, there’s not a chance you would have believed me.

 Yet, here we are.

 The world is a crazy place and COVID-19 has changed it immeasurably, and possibly forever.

 Like most huge societal and political shifts, these changes will inevitably be reflected in our property markets.

 Priorities are likely to change, with some buyers willing to pay a little more for properties with “pandemic appeal”.

 Well, I think it’s fair to say that this pandemic has exposed some existing issues in both employment and housing that were easy to ignore in the past.

 Remember the hard lockdowns of the public housing towers in Melbourne in early July?

 At the time Acting Australian Chief Medical Officer Paul Kelly labelled them “vertical cruise ships”, and it’s easy to see why.